What is faecal incontinence, encopresis or soiling?

-Faecal incontinence is when children who are past the age of toilet training can’t control when and where they do a poo.
+Faecal incontinence is when children who are 4 years old or older can’t control when and where they do a poo.
 This means that they regularly do poos in places other than the toilet, most often in their underwear.

-Faecal incontinence is also called soiling or encopresis.
+Faecal incontinence is also called encopresis or soiling.

 Faecal incontinence is accidental – your child doesn’t do it on purpose.
 But it can be difficult to live with, and it’s natural to find it challenging or upsetting.
 If this sounds like your situation, talk to your GP about getting support.

 Causes of faecal incontinence

 The most common cause of faecal incontinence in children is chronic constipation.

 If children have been constipated for a long time, poo builds up in their rectum.
 This can cause the rectum to stretch.
 Children might lose the urge to go to the toilet because their rectums always feel stretched.
 Then soft or liquid poo might overflow around the old, stuck poo, without children feeling it or meaning to let it go.

 Other causes of faecal incontinence include rare neurological disorders and abnormalities of the anus.

 The main symptom of faecal incontinence is pooing in places other than the toilet, usually in underwear.
 This can range from ‘skid marks’ to larger bits of poo.
 It’s quite common for children to say that they can’t feel or smell that they’ve done a poo.